 Dr. Matt Gregory (Faculty, Director/Senior Conduct Officers & Facilitator, Threat Assessment) is Dean of Students, Associate Vice Provost and Title IX Liaison for Students at Texas Tech University.
 At Texas Tech, Matt’s supervision portfolio consists of the Center for Campus Life, Office for Student Conduct, Risk Intervention Safety Education Office, Students of Concern and Behavior Intervention Team, and Student Counseling Center.
 Matt has over 25 years of experience working in the university environment in a variety of capacities including student housing, fraternity and sorority life, campus law enforcement, student conduct, and students of concern.
 Matt previously served the Association for Student Conduct Administration (ASCA) on the Board of Directors as the Secretary and President.
 Matt has a Doctor of Philosophy degree in Educational Administration from Southern Illinois University, a Master of Education in Counseling and Student Affairs from Western Kentucky University, and a Bachelor of Arts in Biological Sciences from Southern Illinois University.

-Kristen Harrell, PhD (Faculty, Foundations of Professional Practice) currently serves as an Associate Director in the Offices of the Dean of Student Life at Texas A&M University.
+Kristen Harrell, PhD (Faculty, Foundations of Professional Practice) currently serves as an Assistant Vice President for Student Affairs at Texas A&M University.
 Dr. Harrell has served in a variety of conduct roles including conduct work in Residence Life as a Resident Director and at various levels as a direct student conduct professional in Texas A&M University's Student Conduct Office.
-Dr. Harrell currently serves as the interim chairperson for the University Disciplinary Appeals Panel.
+Dr. Harrell currently serves as the chairperson for the University Disciplinary Appeals Panel.
 Dr. Harrell also has experience in curriculum development, training, facilitation, and prevention education.
 Dr. Harrell's dissertation was focused on nonverbal indicators of sexual consent amongst college students.

 Dr. Ron Hicks (Faculty, Foundations of Professional Practice) is the Senior Associate Dean of Students at Arizona State University.
 His portfolio includes: Student Conduct, Student and Cultural Engagement which works with 7 socio-cultural and identity based coalitions, Disability Support and TRiO Student Support Services.
 His prior experience in education includes working at Adams State University (Alamosa, CO) Northern Arizona University (Flagstaff, AZ), University of Northern Colorado (Greeley, CO), and Colorado State University (Fort Collins, CO).
 At Colorado State University he served in Conflict Resolution and Student Conduct Services where he was trained and executed alternative dispute resolution including restorative justice and Back on TRAC (Treatment Responsibility Accountability on Campus).
 Hicks earned his bachelor’s degree in History/Government and Psychology from Adams State University, and his master’s degree in Counseling from Northern Arizona University.
 He earned his PhD in Education and Human Resource Studies from Colorado State University.